adaltas/node-csv-docs/src/md/parse/options/on_record.md

 ## Filtering records

-In the [filter example](https://github.com/adaltas/node-csv-parse/blob/master/samples/option.on_record.filter.js), the function returns `null` for the second record.
+In the [filter example](https://github.com/adaltas/node-csv-parse/blob/master/samples/option.on_record.filter.js), the function returns `null` for the second record, filtering it from the result.

 ```
 parse(`